George Monro (British Army officer): In popular culture

-Colonel Munro is portrayed in James Fennimore Cooper's story The Last of the Mohicans, in which he is the father of two daughters, Alice and Cora.
+Colonel Munro is portrayed in James Fenimore Cooper's story The Last of the Mohicans, in which he is the father of two daughters, Alice and Cora.
 (In reality Munro never married or had children) In the story, he plays a similar role as he did in history, leading the defense of Fort William Henry.

 In the blockbuster 1992 film adaptation, in which he is portrayed (by Scottish actor Maurice Roëves) as being killed in the massacre by Montcalm's Native allies, the leader of whom (Magua) cuts his heart out as revenge for Monro killing his family.
 He is also portrayed in the 1920 silent film by James Gordon, in the 1932 version by Edward Hearn, in the 1936 version by Hugh Buckler and in the 1965 version by Paul Muller and in the 1968 version by Otto Ambros.

 Monro is also portrayed as a supporting character in the 2014 action-adventure video game Assassin's Creed Rogue.
 He is shown to be a noble character, seeking to help the people of New York City recover from the gang violence and the disrepair of the city.
 He is a member of the Templar Order and assists Christopher Gist and the protagonist Shay Patrick Cormac until he is killed by Assassin Liam O'Brien in Albany after the fall of Fort William Henry.
 He is voiced by Graham J. Cuthbertson.